magcox5/web-scraping-challenge/README.md

-# web-scraping-challenge
-(see Mission to Mars_final.pdf for a look at the final webpage)
 # **Mission to Mars**
-This program scrapes mars data from the following websites:
+This program scrapes mars data from the following websites in order to create a fact sheet with Mars images as a local web page.
 - Nasa mars news
 - Jet Propulsion Labs
 - Twitter account with Mars weather